CoolProp/CoolProp/Web/coolprop/HighLevelAPI.rst

 More information:

 * :ref:`Table of inputs to PropsSI function <parameter_table>`
-* :ref`More examples of the high-level API <Props_Sample>`
+* :ref:`More examples of the high-level API <Props_Sample>`
 * :cpapi:`Documentation for all high-level functions exposed <CoolPropLib.h>`

-All :ref:`the wrappers <wrappers>` wrap this function in the same way.
+All :ref:`the wrappers <wrappers>` wrap this function in exactly the same way.

 For pure and pseudo-pure fluids, two state points are required to fix the state.
-The equations of state are based on :math:`T` and :math:`\rho` as state variables, so :math:`T, rho` will always be the fastest inputs.
-P,T will be a bit slower (3-10 times), and then comes inputs where neither :math:`T` nor :math:`\rho` are given like :math:`p,h`.
+The equations of state are based on :math:`T` and :math:`\rho` as state variables, so :math:`T, \rho` will always be the fastest inputs.  :math:`P,T` will be a bit slower (3-10 times), and then comes inputs where neither :math:`T` nor :math:`\rho` are given, like :math:`p,h`.
 They will be much slower.
 If speed is an issue, you can look into table-based interpolation methods using TTSE or bicubic interpolation.

 Code
 ----